GeekLaunch/geeklaunch.github.io/content/blog/grammatical-automatic-furigana-with-sqlite-and-rust.md

     - Inflections only change the end of a word.

     These are by-and-large true, but I'm not sure whether they are always true.

-At the time of writing, the de-facto standard dictionary for open-source Japanese/English language projects is [JMdict](http://jmdict.org/).
-This dictionary contains more than enough information for our purposes.
-In fact, way _too_ much: we only need the furigana information.
-Luckily, this data has been extracted as part of [the JmdictFurigana project on GitHub](https://github.com/Doublevil/JmdictFurigana).

 Great!
 So we can just use these files, right?